 Car Rentals in Italy

-Depending on where you are travelling, renting a car and embarking on a roadtrip may well be one of the best ways to explore Italy.
+Depending on where you are travelling, renting a car and embarking on a road trip may well be one of the best ways to explore Italy.
 This is particularly the case if travelling in Southern Italy.

-- You must have an international driver’s permit (IDP) and present this in order to rent a car.
+- You must have an international driver’s permit (IDP) and present this in order to rent a car

-- Major brands such as Europcar, Hertz, Budget, Avis, Sixt and Thrifty enable you to pick your rental car up from the airport immediately upon arrival in Italy.
+- Major brands such as Europcar, Hertz, Budget, Avis, Sixt, and Thrifty enable you to pick your rental car up from the airport immediately upon arrival in Italy

 - Consider using a GPS and be mindful of where you drive.
-Fines for driving in historic districts specified as “Zona Traffico Limitato” (ZTL zones) are huge.
+Fines for driving in historic districts specified as “Zona Traffico Limitato” (ZTL zones) are huge

-- Rental insurance is mandatory when renting a car in Italy, and rental companies will not allow you to borrow a car without it.
+- Rental insurance is mandatory when renting a car in Italy, and rental companies will not allow you to borrow a car without it

-- Tolls when driving down major inter city highways are often pretty hefty (to the tune of $20-$30 or so!).
-Always carry cash just in case you run into a toll booth as they often do not accept cards.
+- Tolls when driving down major inter-city highways are often pretty hefty (to the tune of $20-$30 or so!).
+Always carry cash just in case you run into a toll booth as they often do not accept cards

 Accommodation Options in Italy

-It is important to note that your accommodation costs will vary significantly depending on the region that you are travelling in.
-Generally speaking, Northern cities and touristic areas are much more expensive for hotels and B&Bs than Southern Italy and Sicily.
+It is important to note that your accommodation costs will vary significantly depending on the region that you are exploring.
+Generally speaking, Northern cities and tourist areas are much more expensive for hotels and B&Bs than Southern Italy and Sicily.

 - Luxury hotel – $200 per night

-Mid range/boutique hotel – $80 per night upwards
+Mid-range/boutique hotel – $80 per night upwards

 - Budget hotel – $30 per night